 Actions in process

-Since returning to Yemen in 2014, Humanity & Inclusion has been implementing actions to mitigate the impact of the crisis affecting the whole country, with specific attention for vulnerable and injured people.
+Since its return to Yemen in 2014, HI has been implementing actions to mitigate the impact of the crisis affecting the whole country, focusing on the most vulnerable people - including injured people and people with disabilities - and meeting the most urgent needs, as close as possible to the front lines.

-The organisation works in 8 health establishments (hospitals and rehabilitation centres) and provides rehabilitation equipment to support people injured or left disabled by the conflict.
-It also delivers training and awareness-raising sessions to physiotherapists and other medical staff on rehabilitation care and managing war injuries.
+The organisation currently works in health establishments (hospitals and rehabilitation centres) mainly in Sana’a and in Aden: teams directly intervene to meet the urgent needs through an integrated approach on physical rehabilitation and psychosocial support - including the distribution of rehabilitation materials - to the people injured or left disabled by the conflict.
+HI also delivers training and awareness-raising sessions to the physiotherapists and other medical staff working on rehabilitation care and managing war injuries.
+Since the COVID pandemic, HI works through remote follow-up of patients to ensure rehabilitation services would continue safely.

-Humanity & Inclusion supports all the humanitarian organisations working in Yemen to ensure vulnerable people (elderly people, people who are isolated or with disabilities) are better taken into account in humanitarian interventions and are not left out.
-It also raises the awareness of staff members of various NGOs of the risks linked to the presence of improved explosive devices and light weapons.
+Besides, HI supports the humanitarian organisations working in Yemen to ensure that vulnerable people (mainly people with disabilities, but also isolated people, women, elder peoples or children) are better taken into account within the humanitarian interventions and are not left out.
+HI also raises the awareness of staff members of various NGOs to the risks linked to the presence of explosive devices and mines.

 Situation of the country

 Following its reunification in 1991, Yemen has been subject to chronic political instability and a catastrophic economic situation.
-Since 2011, the country has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions.
+But since 2011, the country has experienced a new spiral of violence which has culminated in a civil war opposing diverse political factions.

-Essential infrastructure has been damaged or destroyed by the violence of the fighting and bombing raids.
-Half of the country's health facilities (hospitals or health centres) are operational.
+Essential infrastructure has been damaged or destroyed by the violence of the fighting and bombing raids; and more than half of the country's health facilities (hospitals or health centres) are not operational anymore.

-The main victims of this generalised violence are the civilian populations.
-22 million people require humanitarian aid, and 60% of Yemenis suffer from food insecurity.
-Over 2 million are still displaced due to the violence.
-A severe cholera epidemic has spread to several governorates, whereas the conflict zones are suffering from a famine, exacerbated by the blockade imposed by the coalition.
+The main victims of this generalised violence are the civilian populations: 24.3 million people require humanitarian aid; and over 3 million are still displaced due to the violence.
+The conflict zones are suffering from food insecurity, exacerbated by the blockade imposed by the coalition.
 Humanitarian organisations continue to experience very severe difficulties working in the country.